 “We see recruiting as a big part of our mission, but young people’s safety comes first.
 You’re safe now, but too young to join yet.
 But the Young Defenders of Arach, you’re just the right age for that.
 A half day each week, and by the time you’re old enough, you can go into the Force as an officer, in charge of your life, with lots of potential.
 You might eventually command an entire base, like me!”

-Kenst could see that Colonel Cagilux was overweight, his uniform rumpled, and what Kenst had seen of his office was sterile of anything remotely resembling personality.
+Kenst could see that Colonel Cagilux was overweight, his uniform rumpled, and what Kenst had seen of him so far was sterile of anything remotely resembling personality.
 Overall, the colonel was completely uninspiring as a personal model of the modern officer.

 But this did inform Kenst what Bob’s – Major Halfning’s – conversation yesterday had been about.
 His questions had been a few subtle feelers before the colonel got hold of him.
 Kenst remained silent since he didn’t know how to respond to the colonel’s pitch.